 - AT&T devices are typically carrier locked, which means you'll need to submit a request for the carrier to unlock your phone if you plan to bring it with you.

-- If you're keeping your own device you can buy and activate a T-Mobile SIM card through the website, over the phone, or in a retail location.
+- If you're keeping your own device you can buy and activate a T-Mobile SIM card through the T-Mobile website, over the phone, or in a T-Mobile store.

-- You'll also need to compare cell phone plans available from T-Mobile to see which one fits your usage needs and budget.
+- You'll also need to compare T-Mobile plans to see which one fits your usage needs and budget.
 Options include unlimited talk, text, and data, prepaid Simple Choice plans, and even T-Mobile international services.

 Fortunately, most AT&T phones will work on the T-Mobile network, however, be aware that bringing your own phone means giving up the switch to T-Mobile promotion for ETF or device reimbursement.

 Questions to Ask Before Switching to T-Mobile

-Below I've provided you with a quick summary of the most common questions you may have about switching to T-Mobile:
+Below I've provided you with a quick summary of the most common questions you may have about opening a T-Mobile account:

 How Do You Activate a T-Mobile SIM Card?

 Your new T-Mobile device should arrive with the SIM card already activated.
-If you're going to bring your current phone with you, call or visit the website or a retail location to have your card activated.
+If you're going to bring your current phone with you, call or visit the T-Mobile website or a retail location to have your card activated.

 Can You Take Your Existing Phone to T-Mobile?

 If you're with AT&T, you will most likely be able to use your existing phone, regardless of whether it's an Android device like the Samsung Galaxy, or an iPhone.
-If you're with Verizon or Sprint, you may be able to, however you'll need to check with T-Mobile to see if it's compatible.
+If you're with Verizon or Sprint, you may be able to, however, you'll need to check with T-Mobile to see if it's compatible.
 You'll be more likely to be able to bring your iPhone than your Samsung Galaxy or other Android phone.